Up: Call for Participation SCAM

 with four theme-based discussion tracks

-and two keynote presentations, aimed at structuring and stimulating discussion.
+and a keynote presentation, aimed at structuring and stimulating discussion.

 Mark Harman, Department of Information Systems and Computing, Brunel University, Uxbridge, Middlesex, UB8 3PH.